 Just A Few Fun Finds

 This was not a long stop at the 2nd hand store this time.
 I don't like to stay in any store long these days.
-The longer I am in one the more stressed I feel, so I was glad to have my hubby call after less than an hour and come pick me up.
+The longer I am in one the more stressed I feel, so after less than an hour I left.
 It's not that I am so afraid of the virus, as I am of the amount of hand sanitizer now being used in the stores.
 Sometimes the smell of it can be so overpowering I can smell it through my mask.
 When that happens my throat starts to close up, and then it is book it out of the store time for me.
 But enough on that, let's get on with the show.

 I was so lucky today.
 I have been keeping my eye out for an oil painting to fill a spot in my living room wall.
 I had about given up of seeing anything useful, for I had already gone through all the pictures in the picture aisle and saw nothing.
 Well the surprise was finding this beauty in the wood and basket aisle.
 It is a lovely little framed oil painting on canvas that just filled the bill exactly.
 The muted tones, the boat at the dock, the rustic seaside buildings, topped off with a seagull in the sky.
 Who could ask for anything more?!
 I loved it!
 It is even signed by the artist, Ann Sheldon.
 I do not know who Ann is, and Foogle was of no help as per usual, but I thank her for her talent and this lovely small painting.
 At $3.00 it was truly my lucky day.